inexorgame-obsolete/wiki-mirror/3-Dimensional-Visual-Scripting-Enviroment-(3DVS).md

 ## What is Visual Scripting
 But what if writing code and game logic gets even cooler and easier?
 Code itself is nothing but a sequence of logic things.
 So why not include this into the level editor?
-Here is a screenshot from Unreal Engine 4's "Blueprint" scripting system which is one of the leading technologies:
+Here is a screenshot from [Unreal Engine 4](https://www.unrealengine.com/blog)'s "Blueprint" scripting system which is one of the leading technologies:
 ![Unreal Engine 4](https://raw.githubusercontent.com/inexor-game/visualisations/88345fe629936036a6469ffa628fed7d2e12e65c/3D%20flowgraph/wiki/visual_scripting_in_unreal_4.jpg)
 In the right of the image there are all those blocks which are linked with lines.
 Every block (every **node**) stands for one code sequence (a command like "open a door", an "if" query or a game event).
 Relations between code blocks are represented by those lines.

+Unreal Engine 4 describes the importance of their "Blueprint" script as follows:
+## "*Blueprint visual scripting enables you to rapidly prototype and build complete games, simulations and visualizations without the need for programming.
+Blueprint tools and a visual debugger are included with Unreal Engine 4.*"

-Here is another example from CryEngine3.
+Here is another example from [CryEngine3 (Crytek GmbH)](http://cryengine.com/).
 The artificial intelligence of the player model is completely coded in the visual scripting enviroment(!):

 ![CryEngine3](https://raw.githubusercontent.com/inexor-game/visualisations/88345fe629936036a6469ffa628fed7d2e12e65c/3D%20flowgraph/wiki/visual_scripting_in_cryengine_3.jpg)